 No entity can consistently score this low by accident.

 Where is this accuracy tracked?
 The answer is nowhere.
 No entity anywhere published the accuracy of SAPs statements.
-The IT media system is controlled by the largest sell-side entities, and the vast majority of the entities pretend to be traditional magazines that serve the interests of the reader, when in fact that leverage that trust to sell out the interests of the reader.
+The largest sell-side entities control the IT media system, and the vast majority of the entities pretend to be traditional magazines that serve the reader’s interests, when in fact, that leverage that trust to sell out the interests of the reader.
 One perfect example of this is the media source Digitalist.
 Digitalist is owned by SAP.
 However, SAP already has its website; it can release as much messaging as it wishes.
 Therefore, why did it create Digitalist?
 We can’t know for sure, but it appears that it allows SAP to release more information on a source that appears not to be SAP’s website.
-In this way, they cut out the middleman and simply own the media entity rather than pay the media entity to repeat their messaging.
-How SAP presents, the creation of Digitalist is amusing.
+In this way, they cut out the middleman and own the media entity rather than pay the media entity to repeat their messaging.
+How SAP presents the creation of Digitalist is amusing.

 “We created the Digitalist magazine to help C-level executives be leaders in the digital economy, and ultimately transform their organizations and the world itself into a better-run world,” Mr. Woods said.